Academic Public Health Leadership Institute

 Step Into the Future of Leadership with APHLI

 Accelerate your leadership journey and join an elite circle of visionary academic public health leaders.
-The Academic Public Health Leadership Institute (APHLI) isn’t just another leadership program—it’s a transformative experience designed exclusively for Deans and Program Directors in ASPPH’s membership who are ready to make a profound impact on their institutions, communities, and the future of public health.
+The Academic Public Health Leadership Institute (APHLI) is designed exclusively for ASPPH deans and program directors who are ready to lead at a higher level and shape the future of public health education.

 VIRTUAL SESSIONS